Ufonose/tradingview-to-discord-alerts/README.md

 ### Position Tracking Issues
 - Use **🔄 Reset Position Tracking** to clear incorrect position data.
 Use this only when you have no open positions, as it resets the memory back to 0.
 It will not work correctly if positions are currently open.
 - The extension learns your positions from trade executions, not from TradingView's position display
+- Use **📊 Manual Position Input** when switching devices or when positions get out of sync

 ## 🔧 Technical Details